M. M. Ahmad: International career in the World Bank and IMF

 MM Ahmad is notable for his career as the former executive director and Vice President of the World Bank.

 A few months after the religiously motivated knife attack on MM Ahmad, he left Pakistan for Washington DC.
 Following retirement from the Civil Service of Pakistan, he joined the World Bank initially as Executive Director for Pakistan and the Middle East and was later elected to become deputy executive secretary of the joint ministerial committee of the World Bank and the International Monetary Fund, better known as the Development Committee.
 He retired from that position in 1984.

 Significant achievements

 MM Ahmad's biggest contribution was in the signing of the Indus Basin Treaty and the procurement of development assistance from bilateral and multilateral donors for the construction of Mangla and Tarbela Dams as well as a huge irrigation network.
 At that time he was Federal Finance Secretary.
-Years later, as Executive Director of the World Bank, he helped in the servicing and rescheduling of these loans after the dismemberment of Pakistan in 1971.
+Years later, as Executive Director of the World Bank, he helped in the servicing and rescheduling of these loans after the division of Pakistan and Bangladesh in 1971.
 MM Ahmad also played a key role in acting as a go between China and the United States, facilitating a meeting between the then U.S. Secretary of State Henry Kissinger and the Chinese Leadership.